phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 ---
 layout: post
-title: "Actually, Rent Control Is Great, Part 1: Revisiting Ontario's Experience and its Housing Supply"
+title: "Actually, Rent Control Is Great, Part 1: Revisiting Ontario's Experience and its Supply of Housing"
 ---

 In April, the government of Ontario decided to extend rent control to every dwelling in the province, as opposed to just buildings constructed before 1991.